-- To enable pupils to acquire and consolidate a range of basic musical skills, - To gain knowledge and understanding, through the activities of listening, performing and composing. - To assist pupils to develop a perceptive, sensitive and critical response to the main historical periods and styles of Western music. - To help pupils to recognise and understand the music of various non-Western traditions, and thus to form an appreciation of cultural similarities and differences. - To provide a foundation for the development of an informed appreciation of music. - To provide a foundation for further study in music for those students who wish to pursue their studies at a higher level.
+- To enable pupils to acquire and consolidate a range of basic musical skills. - To gain knowledge and understanding, through the activities of listening, performing and composing. - To assist pupils to develop a perceptive, sensitive and critical response to the main historical periods. and styles of Western music. - To help pupils to recognise and understand the music of various non-Western traditions, and thus to form an appreciation of cultural similarities and differences. - To provide a foundation for the development of an informed appreciation of music. - To provide a foundation for further study in Music for those students who wish to pursue their studies at a higher level.

 This should be seen as a specialist subject.
-The ability to play an instrument to a good standard (and be receiving lessons on that instrument) and read and write Western notation is essential, both for performance and composition.
-Anyone who is unsure of their suitability should check before opting to take music.
+The ability to play an instrument to a good standard, and to read and write Western notation is essential, both for performance and composition.
+There is an expectation that each pupil should be taking instrumental lessons before enrolling on this course.
+Anyone who is unsure of their suitability should check before opting to take Music.